 Costa Rica VAT e-services

-Costa Rica introduced Value Added Tax on foreign providers of electronic and digital services on 1 July 2019.
-This was at the same time as Sales Tax was replaced by VAT.
+Costa Rica introduced Value Added Tax on foreign providers of electronic and digital services on 1 August 2020.

 The scope of the tax includes income from: downloads or streaming media; app's; e-books; online journals; software services; online gambling; dating and similar membership sites; and telecommunication services.